tc39/notes/meetings/2016-05/may-24.md

 WH: Removal of PTC would have to go through all of the stages.

-MS: the consensus is not about whether we want to keep PTC but if we want to remove it
+MLS: the consensus is not about whether we want to keep PTC but if we want to remove it

 MM: discussion needs to continue, and to change we need a consensus to change